 Step 3: Choose attributes and export

-Select the attributes you want included (e.g., Product ID, GTIN, Vendor name, Vendor price)
+Select the attributes you want included (e.g., Product ID, GTIN, Vendor name, Vendor price) and click Export.

-The file will now download as Excel or CSV.
+The file downloads as Excel or CSV.

 ID | Vendor 1 price | Vendor 2 price | Vendor 3 price | Vendor 4 price |